ComputerMentorsGroup/MTA-HTML5/README.md

 * http://freecodecamp.com

 ## Get started
 So how's this work?
-You have three options.
+You have three options:

 1. Download the entire lessons package as a zip (not recommended, but easy!
 You just won't have the latest stuff.)
 2. Copy/Paste the pieces of code you need into your own text editor.
-3. Use GitHub to fork your own versions.
+3. Use GitHub to fork your own versions and create a live website.

 ## Getting Started with GitHub
 You will need to download and install the following: